August 6, 2008

 doing the video, a couple of people showed up, then a few more, and then they just started flowing in.
 Halli and I ran into a couple of

-we thought the women were in their country and that made them smile even more.
-Around 4 in the morning, the place was packed and we were
+thought the women were in their country and that made them smile even more.
+Around 4 in the morning, the place was packed and we were having

-having a hard time locating Stars people in the crowd.
+a hard time locating Stars people in the crowd.
 We stuck with one group and hung outside on the patio before leaving at 5am.
-When
+When we left,

 This afternoon we packed up because we are heading to Montevideo for at least one night.
 We won't be going to Lima because we finally

 decided to do some research and found out that Machu Pichu is nowhere close to the Lima airport.
 It would take us about 25 hours to get